sunwxg/gnome-shell-extension-floatingDock/README.md

 > Press uppercase alphabet, force to open new window.

 * Point on the main button, change workspace by mouse scroll
+* Right click the main button, show some selections

 ## Install